kundi/furs_fiscal_verification/README.md

 # Ruby library for fiscal invoice verification in Republic of Slovenia (Ruby koda za davčno potrjevanje računov)

 **DISCLAIMER**: This code was not  tested in production yet and I can not guarantee it's completely conformed to FURS's technical specification.
 Test cases described below have been tested in the FURS sandbox environment.
 The code is a Ruby port of  [python-furs-fiscal](https://github.com/boris-savic/python-furs-fiscal), which is offering more info on the topic.
 See also [official documentation](http://www.datoteke.fu.gov.si/dpr/files/TehnicnaDokumentacijaVer1.6.pdf).
-Pull requests are most welcome.

 ## Installation